Investigations

 Los Angeles Times, November 11, 2021

-In addition to one of the country’s greatest feats of public works, the construction of the U.S. Interstate Highway System was the largest cause of urban displacement in American history.
-But freeways forcing families from their homes is not just a relic of the past.
+In addition to one of the country’s greatest feats of public works, the construction of the U.S. Interstate Highway System resulted in the largest displacement of residents from cities in American history.
+But freeways forcing families from their homes is not a relic of the past.

 In a first of its kind analysis, our investigation showed that the past three decades of highway building, widening and expansion, has displaced more than 200,000 people across the country.
-And, like in the heyday of interstate construction a half-century ago, we found that some of the largest modern freeway projects disproportionately displaced residents living in Black and now Latino communities as well.
+And, like in the heyday of interstate construction in the 1950s and ’60s, we found that some of the largest modern freeway projects disproportionately displaced residents living in Black and now Latino communities as well.

-Our nationwide investigation showed that highway planners’ decisions in recent decades to widen interstates in cities — from Los Angeles, to Houston, to Tampa — drove the racial inequities in displacements.
+Our nationwide investigation showed that highway planners’ decisions in recent decades to widen interstates in cities — from Los Angeles, to Houston, to Tampa — drove racial inequities.
 In essence, the choice to expand on the racist highway architecture of the past has led to continued racially disparate outcomes.
-In one case, we found a family that was displaced by the original construction of Interstate 275 in Tampa was then forced from their new home when I-275 was expanded 40 years later.
+In one case, we found a Black family that was displaced by the original construction of Interstate 275 in Tampa was then forced from their new home when I-275 was expanded 40 years later.

 Black and Latino renters face eviction, exclusion amid police crackdowns in California